tokenshift/signal/01 - Signal 1 - Jyrek.md

 in Jyrek at night.

 I'm certain you've heard of the disappearances.
-A few local vagrants; a trio of gaurdsmen.
+A few local vagrants; a trio of guardsmen.
 A pair of children.
 All, vanished.

 What your authorities aren't telling you, however, is that they're dead.
 Their bodies *have* been found, and quietly disposed of.
 But why?
 Because something